-Comparing the compact form of VRNN in \eqref{eq:VRNN-joint-alternate} with the general compact form of a DVAE in \eqref{time_slide_ordered_model} (simplified without $\myu[1:T]$), we see that VRNN does not make any conditional independence assumption in the generative model.
-In this sense, VRNN is the most general DVAE model that we have seen so far.
+A comparison of the compact form of VRNN in \eqref{eq:VRNN-joint-alternate} with the general compact form of a DVAE in \eqref{time_slide_ordered_model} (simplified without $\myu[1:T]$) shows that VRNN does not make any conditional independence assumption in the generative model.
+In this sense, VRNN is the most general DVAE model we have seen so far.
 The expression of the VLB for VRNN should therefore be the one given in \eqref{VLB1_dev}.
-However, as discussed above, the inference model in VRNN is inconsistent with the true posterior as the following conditional independence assumption is made: $q_{\phi}(\myz[t] | \myz[1:t-1], \myx[1:T]) = q_{\phi}(\myz[t] | \myz[1:t-1], \myx[1:t])$.
-Consequently, the VLB in \eqref{VLB1_dev} simplifies as:
+However, as discussed above, the inference model in VRNN is inconsistent with the exact posterior distribution, as the following conditional independence assumption is made: $q_{\phi}(\myz[t] | \myz[1:t-1], \myx[1:T]) = q_{\phi}(\myz[t] | \myz[1:t-1], \myx[1:t])$.
+Consequently, the VLB in \eqref{VLB1_dev} can be simplified as follows:

-As for previous DVAE models, the KL divergence can be computed analytically and intractable expectations are approximated by Monte Carlo estimates.
+As for the previously presented DVAE models, the KL divergence can be computed analytically, and intractable expectations are approximated by Monte Carlo estimates.